Jabestrada/CommandCenter/README.md

    2. Build the pertinent projects.
    3. Publish the web app.
    4. Zip the published web app.
-2. Launch the WinForms app under CommandCenter.UI.WinForms, and then load the configuration file.
+2. A WinForms app runs and loads the configuration file.
 You can also use console client in CommandCenter.UI.Console.
-3. Run the commands and let them do their thing.
+3. User clicks on a button to run the commands from the configuration file, and let them do their thing.
 <!--
 ## Highlights
 -->